momade02/master_thesis/README.md

 Read the columns against each other.
 The headline rate *improves* across regimes while the minority class stays at zero, and the drift monitor a bank would actually run (PSI) ranks the **least** reliable window as the **most** stable.
 That inversion is the thesis.

 ---

-## What this project is

-An end-to-end empirical audit of conformal prediction (CP) as an uncertainty-quantification layer for a credit-risk screening system, run on the full **Freddie Mac Single-Family Loan-Level Dataset** (Release 46, Standard): **2,322,200,609 loan-months** from **46,648,508 loans**, 1999–2023.

-The setting is deliberately hostile to CP's assumptions: severe class imbalance (1.04–2.53 % positive rate), repeated within-loan observations, 12-month overlapping labels, cross-sectional macro dependence, and four distinct economic regimes.
-Exchangeability is violated on four axes at once, on purpose.

-**Four research questions:** (RQ1) through which mechanisms does marginal validity mislead, and do the failures decompose into distinct kinds?
-(RQ2) which CP variant repairs which failure?
-(RQ3) does standard drift monitoring detect any of it?
-(RQ4) does the CP layer change the loans a screen selects?

----